 Network and Internet access is provided as a tool for your education.
-The District reserves the right to monitor, inspect, copy, review and store at any time and without prior notice any and all usage of the computer network and Internet access and any and all information transmitted or received in connection with such usage.
+The District It is important that students and parents understand that the district, as the owner of the computer systems, reserves the right to monitor, inspect, copy, review and store at any time and without prior notice any and all usage of the computer network and Internet access and any and all information transmitted or received in connection with such usage.
 All such information files shall be and remain the property of the District and no user shall have any expectation of privacy regarding such materials or when using the District network.
-The District reserves the right to disclose any electronic messages to law enforcement officials or third parties as may be required by law.
+The District reserves the right to disclose any electronic messages to law enforcement officials or third parties as may be required by law. and review the use of these computer systems.
 The district intends to monitor and review in a limited fashion, but will do so as needed to ensure that the systems are being used for district-related educational purposes.